 This opencast mining operation may comprises for various activities related to digging and material handling which may be potential sources of environment pollution.
 The Sand Mine to be develops systematically byforming benches with over all pit slopes of 45° or angle of response which stabilizes the benches.
 Also stringent efforts to be ensure to suppress the dust at source by adequate watering.
 A mobile water of 2000 litters capacity to be engaged available throughout the working shift.
 The EMP implementation and sampling parameters summarised in following table.

 Environmental Management Measures Implementation Issue Air Environment To avoid fugitive dust emissions at the time of excavation, regular sprinkling of water will be done on regular basis.
 Sand is transported to the sites by road through tractor trolleys.
 The sand carrying vehicles shall be covered by tarpaulin sheets.
 The Green Belt development will be prepared along the haul roads, which will act as a pollution sink.
 To minimize the vehicular pollution from the sand transporting vehicles, the following conditions will insist to permit the vehicles of the transporters Project authorities through regular monitoring.
 Noise and Vibration Phasing out of old and worn out tractor trolleys.
-Provision of green belts along the road networks.
+Project authorities Provision of green belts along the road networks. monitoring.
 Care will be taken to produce minimum sound during sand loading.
 Use of Backhoe and ear plugs may be provided to protect the labors working at the site.
-Project authorities through regular monitoring.
-Water environment Mining is avoided during the monsoon season and at the time of floods.
-This will help in replenishment of sand in the river bed.
-River stream will not be diverted to form in active channels.
+Water Mining is avoided during the monsoon season Project environment and at the time of floods.
+This will help in authorities replenishment of sand in the river bed.River stream will not be diverted to form in through regular active channels. monitoring.
 Utmost care will be taken to minimize or control leakage vehicles to be used for sand.
 Transportation.
 The washing of tractor trolleys in the river will be avoided.
-The contractor will follow all guidelines and rules for proper and scientific method of Mining during the period of extracting the sand.
-Project authorities through regular monitoring.
-Biological Environment Mining activities will be restricted to day-time so that fauna will not disturb at night.
-Material will be covered with tarpaulin during Project authorities through regular transportation. monitoring.
+The contractor will follow all guidelines and rules for proper and scientific method of rules for proper and scientific method ofMining during the period of extracting the sand.
+Biological Mining activities will be restricted to day-time Project Environment so that fauna will not disturb at night. authorities Material will be covered with tarpaulin during through regular transportation. monitoring.
 Water sprinkling will be done on haul roads to control fugitive emissions.
 Occupational Regular water sprinkling on haul roads.
-Project health Dust mask will be provided to the workers. authorities and safety and • Safety of the employee during mining will be through regular public taken care as per Mine regulations. monitoring.
+Project health Dust mask will be provided to the workers. authorities and safety and Safety of the employee during mining will be through regular public taken care as per Mine regulations. monitoring.
 Health and Medical records will be kept maintained. safety.
 Socio economic Employment will be given to local people.
 Regular Environment Regular medical camps will be organized. monitoring by Funds will be provided for development Project activities in nearby villages. authorities.